stercorariidae/Northern-Melanesian-Dicaeum/README.md

 # Northern Melanesian Dicaeum

-This is the repository contains the code and visualizations associated with the Northern Melanesia Dicaeum project.
+This is the repository contains the code and visualizations associated with the Northern Melanesia Dicaeum project, associated with the paper titled: "Phylogeography of the northern Melanesian flowerpeckers (genus Dicaeum) reveals previously unrecognized diversity".